stephnicoledev/stephnicoledev/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&duration=4000&pause=100&color=7229F7&vCenter=true&width=600&lines=Software+Engineer+%E2%9A%99%EF%B8%8F;Yogi+%F0%9F%A7%98%F0%9F%8F%BB%E2%80%8D%E2%99%80%EF%B8%8F;Bookworm+%F0%9F%93%96;Art-History+Enthusiast+%F0%9F%96%BC%EF%B8%8F;Celtics+Fan+%F0%9F%8F%80;Dog+Mom+%F0%9F%90%BE;Coffee+Lover+%E2%98%95)](https://git.io/typing-svg)

-Marketing professional turned software engineer with a passion for technological innovation.
-I draw upon my six years of marketing experience to build efficient solutions to complex problems that positively impact user experience.
-My favorite part about software engineering is being able to utilize creativity 🎨 and logic 🧠 when developing applications.
+Marketing professional turned software engineer with a passion for technological innovation and customer service.
+I draw upon my six years of marketing experience to build efficient solutions to complex problems that positively impact the user experience.
 I'd love to bring these skills to a tech company with a growth mindset and global reach.
 <br><br>
-When I’m not coding, I enjoy practicing yoga at my local studio, hiking with my dog, or reading a mystery novel at the coffee shop!
+My favorite part about software engineering is being able to embrace my creativity 🎨 and continuously learn by problem-solving 🧠.

 ### Currently working on:
 <ul>
   <li>A personalized book catalog application that allows users to track what they're reading and stores book in their collection.
 Built with <strong>Java</strong>, <strong>PostgreSQL</strong>, <strong>Spring Boot</strong>.</li>
-  <li>HydroGarden, a front-end application that ensures you stay hydrated daily by tracking water intake.
-Built with <strong>HTML</strong>, <strong>CSS</strong>, <strong>JavaScript</strong>.</li>
+  <li>HydroGarden, a JavaScript application that ensures the user stays hydrated by tracking daily water intake based on a custom goal.</li>
-  <li>A CRUD application that tracks a user's reps, sets, and weights during a workout with the goal of progressive overload.
-Built with <strong>HTML</strong>, <strong>CSS</strong>, <strong>JavaScript</strong>.</li>
+  <li>A JavaScript CRUD application that lets a user create custom workout plans and log reps, sets, and weights to track progressive overload.</li>
 </ul>

 ### Daily: